-For District purposes, student fundraising is defined as any solicitation and collection of money by students for any purpose.
+Student Fundraising is defined as any solicitation and collection of money or goods by students for any purpose.

 Please review the following District guidelines before submitting a request form for approval: